MicrosoftLearning/AB-6008_delegate_work_with_AI/Instructions/Labs/01-delegate-work-microsoft-copilot-cowork.md

 1. Send the prompt by selecting the white circle with the black up-arrow in the bottom-right corner.
 1. **Outcome:** Cowork should produce the following:

-    -  A response with your inbox sorted into three buckets.
+    -  A response with your inbox sorted into different buckets.

     -  Held reply drafts exist for “Waiting on me” items — no sends.